History of the Argentina national football team: Beginning and first titles

-Although the first match ever recorded by an Argentine side was played on 16 May 1901 against Uruguay, this is not considered an official game due to the match was not organized by Uruguay's Football Association but by Albion FC in its home field, "Paso del Molino".
+Although the first match ever recorded by an Argentine side was played on 16 May 1901 against Uruguay, this is not considered an official game due to the match not being organized by Uruguay's Football Association but by Albion FC in its home field, "Paso del Molino".
 The Uruguayan side had nine players from that club and the remainder from Nacional.
-Argentina won the match by 3–2.
+Argentina won the match 3–2.

-The match considered the first official game played by Argentina was held in the same venue, on 20 July 1902 against Uruguay.
-Argentina defeated the Uruguayan side by 6–0.
+The match considered the first official game played by Argentina, was held in the same venue, on 20 July 1902 against Uruguay.
+Argentina defeated the Uruguayan side 6–0.
 The line-up was: José Buruca Laforia (Barracas A.C.), William Leslie (Quilmes), Walter Buchanan (Alumni), Eduardo Patricio Duggan (Belgrano A.C.), Carlos J. Buchanan (Alumni), Ernesto Brown (Alumni), Edward O. Morgan (Quilmes), Juan José Moore (cap.)
 (Alumni), Juan O. Anderson (Lomas A.C.), Carlos Edgar Dickinson (Belgrano A.C.), Jorge Brown (Alumni).
 The goals were scored by Dickinson, Arímalo, Morgan, Carve Urioste, Anderson and J. Brown.